 Berchtesgaden was in the sector of Germany assigned to the U.S. forces.
 After an initial period of lawlessness, in which the Moroccan troops from the French army were noted to be the worst offenders, things settled down.

-Hitler's Berghof was mostly intact until 1952 when the West German government destroyed it to deter pilgrimages by Nazis.
+Hitler's Berghof was mostly intact until 1952 when the West German government destroyed it to deter pilgrimages by those sympathetic to the Third Reich.
 The houses belonging to Goering and Bormann were heavily damaged in the raid and were later razed, along with the ruins of the SS barracks above the Berghof.